Myriad Genetics raises full-year forecast on Crescendo buy

-(Reuters) - Molecular diagnostics company Myriad Genetics Inc (MYGN.O) said it plans to buy Crescendo Bioscience for $270 million to enter the autoimmune market, and raised its full-year forecast.
+Feb 4 (Reuters) - Molecular diagnostics company Myriad Genetics Inc said it plans to buy Crescendo Bioscience for $270 million to enter the autoimmune market, and raised its full-year forecast.

-Myriad Genetics, whose shares rose as much as 16 percent in extended trading, said it expects earnings of $2.09-$2.12 per share on revenue of $740-$750 million in the year ending June 30.
+Myriad Genetics, whose shares rose about 16 percent in extended trading, said it expects earnings of $2.09-$2.12 per share on revenue of $740-$750 million in the year ending June 30.

 It had earlier forecast $1.92-$1.97 per share on revenue of $700-$715 million.